NZ's Tower sells life insurance arm to Fidelity

-WELLINGTON, May 10 (Reuters) - New Zealand insurance company Tower Ltd has sold most of its life insurance business to Fidelity Life Assurance Company Limited in a deal worth around NZ$189 million ($159.54 million), as Tower seeks to focus on general insurance products.
+WELLINGTON (Reuters) - New Zealand insurance company Tower Ltd (TWR.NZ) has sold most of its life insurance business to Fidelity Life Assurance Company Limited in a deal worth around NZ$189 million ($159.54 million), as Tower seeks to focus on general insurance products.

 Tower, the nation’s second-largest health insurer, will sell most of its non-participating life insurance policies and retain the capital currently held against those policies.
 It will also retain its participating book and other run-off life insurance assets.

-“We determined that now was a good time to maximise value to TOWER shareholders by selling this part of the life business,” Tower Group managing director Rob Flannagan said in a statement.
+“We determined that now was a good time to maximize value to TOWER shareholders by selling this part of the life business,” Tower Group managing director Rob Flannagan said in a statement.

 “Going forward, we will be concentrating on growing shareholder value by developing and growing our specialist general insurance business.”